 Text In Church is responding to this crisis in the following ways:

-- If you’re not yet a Text In Church member, you can access Text In Church FREE for 60 days.
+- If you’re not yet a Text In Church member, you can access Text In Church FREE.
 No fine print, no contracts, no gimmicks.
 As long as you cancel before day 61, you will not be charged a penny.
-Here’s a link to claim your free 60-day trial.
+Here’s a link to claim your free trial.

-- If you are a Text In Church member, we will add 1000 extra text messages to your account for the next 60 days.
+- If you are a Text In Church member, we will add 1000 extra text messages to your account during the free trial period.
 Just send the support team a message.

 - Jeanette Yates, their Communications Manager, is hosting weekly live training to talk through different strategies for connecting with your members and guests exclusively online.

 - They’re offering a new Livestream Guest Follow-Up Plan with done-for-you messages so you can connect with all of the individuals who “attend” your church for the first time while you’re hosting online services.

 Reaching Older Generations

 It is important that everyone feels connected during a crisis.
 So take time with your team to make sure you are effectively ministering to all generations in your church.